1948–49 Boston College Eagles men's ice hockey season: Season

 Boston College, looking to return to the tournament and improve upon their overtime loss in the semifinal the year before, opened the 1948–49 season with a 13–5 win over MIT.
-In January they welcomed fellow tournament hopeful Colorado College for one game and took the close match 6–5, improving their record to 7–0. less than a month later they met the other eastern tournament team, Dartmouth, and lost their first game 2–4 in Hanover.
+In January they welcomed fellow tournament hopeful Colorado College for one game and took the close match 6–5, improving their record to 7–0.
+Less than a month later they met the other eastern tournament team, Dartmouth, and lost their first game 2–4 in Hanover.
 They would make up for that win a month later by defeating the Indians at home.
-BC finished the regular season 17–1, never having to leave New England and only playing three game outside of the state and one other outside the greater Boston area.
+BC finished the regular season 17–1, never having to leave New England and only playing three games outside of the state and one other outside the greater Boston area.

 In March the Eagles played two tournaments.
 The first was the NEIHL Tournament (a precursor to the Beanpot) where they won two narrow victories over Northeastern and Boston University to win the championship.
 With a 19–1 record Boston College received the top eastern seed and played Colorado College in the first round of the NCAA Tournament The Eagles won the game handily, scoring seven against the Tigers to earn their right to the play for the title.
 The championship game was a rubber match for BC and Dartmouth and for their third meeting the two teams did not disappoint.
 The game had three lead changes before Jim Fitzgerald put the Eagles ahead for good in the third period and Boston College won the title 4–3.

 This was the last BC team to win an ice hockey championship for 52 years.
 This was the first team to win a national title where all players were born in the same state or province.
 The 1949 national title game was the first one held between two eastern teams, the next time two eastern teams would meet in the final game was in 1967.

 Note: While BC was a member of the NEIHL, the conference was not officially recognized by the NCAA and the Eagles were technically an independent program.